Manuela Rottmann

 Manuela Rottmann (born 9 May 1972) is a German lawyer and politician of the Alliance 90/The Greens who has been serving as the party's deputy chair since 2024.
 She previously was a member of the Bundestag from the state of Bavaria from 2017 to 2024.

 In addition to her parliamentary work, Rottmann served as Parliamentary State Secretary in the Federal Ministry of Food and Agriculture in the coalition government of Chancellor Olaf Scholz from 2021 to 2022.

 Early life and education

 The daughter of a police officer, Rottmann attended elementary school in Eßleben and grammar schools in Schweinfurt, Würzburg and Hammelburg.
 She passed her Abitur in 1991 at the Frobenius-Gymnasium in Hammelburg.

-From 1991 to 1998 Rotttmann studied political science, sociology, economics and law at the University of Würzburg, Goethe University Frankfurt and Aix-Marseille University.
+From 1991 to 1998 Rottmann studied political science, sociology, economics and law at the University of Würzburg, Goethe University Frankfurt and Aix-Marseille University.
 In 1998 she completed her studies with the First State Examination in Law in Frankfurt am Main.
 From 1998 to 2004 Rottmann was a research assistant at the Institute for Public Law at Goethe University.
 In 2004 she passed the Second State Examination in Law in Hesse.
 In 2006 she received her doctorate in law in Frankfurt with a thesis supervised by Georg Hermes.